Question: "What does the Bible say about coincidence?"

 When we consider life events, we tend to classify them as “important” or “unimportant.”
 Many people have no problem believing that God is in charge of the “big things” but assume that such a big God would not trouble Himself with the seemingly miniscule events of our everyday lives.
 However, that understanding is colored by our human limitations and not supported by Scripture.
 For God, there are no unimportant events.
 He does not need to conserve His strength because His power is limitless.
 His attention is never divided.
 If the Lord God tracks every sparrow (Matthew 10:29), then nothing is too small for His attention.
 He is often referred to as the Almighty (Genesis 17:1; Exodus 6:3; Job 13:3), a name denoting unrestricted power and absolute dominion.

 Citing coincidence is how we humans explain unexpected events and surprise meetings.
 But just because we are taken by surprise does not mean that God is.
-Scripture is clear that God allows sinful humans to make mistakes and reap the consequences of those mistakes, but only a sovereign God could also promise that He will make “all things work together for the good to those who love God and are called according to His purpose” (Romans 8:28).
+Scripture is clear that God allows sinful humans to make mistakes and reap the consequences of those mistakes, but only a sovereign God could also promise that He will make “all things work together for the good of those who love God and are called according to His purpose” (Romans 8:28).
 In ways known only to God, He takes even our mistakes and unplanned events and weaves them together to fulfill His purposes.

 In Old Testament times, God often used the Urim and Thummin, pieces of the high priest’s ephod, to help give guidance and instruction (Exodus 28:30; Leviticus 8:8; 1 Samuel 30:7–8).
 In the New Testament, we see the apostles trusting God’s sovereignty when they cast lots to choose a new disciple to replace Judas (Acts 1:26).
 Though each of these means of communication seems insignificant, God has shown throughout Scripture that He can use the smallest object or event for His purposes.
 God does not seem to allow for “coincidence.”
 The administration of the universe is not based on serendipity.
 The Bible says that God’s purposes will prevail and that He is in control of even the most random event (Proverbs 19:21).
 Proverbs 16:33 says, “The lot is cast into the lap, but its every decision is from the LORD.”
 What may seem insignificant to us may be in fact a result of God’s omniscient power working on our behalf to accomplish His will in our lives.